1. We're Defying College Trends — Like Rebels

 They envisioned spelling out the UNLV letters in vibrant red, surrounded by colors and patterns to reflect the diversity of the UNLV campus.

-Aguilar continued to shepherd the project after he graduated in May with a bachelor’s in psychology and while working full time for Proud Moments, a clinic for autistic children.
+Aguilar continued to shepherd the project after his graduating with a bachelor’s in psychology in December 2023 and while working full time for Proud Moments, a clinic for autistic children.
 More than 200 people participated in crane-folding sessions in Las Vegas’ Chinatown, the Discovery Children’s Museum, and the Honors College.
 Those who could not attend sent in their cranes, with contributions coming from as far as Japan.

 “I’m not an artist, but I am an organizer,” Aguilar said.
 “I actually used all those skills from group projects [as a UNLV student] to keep this going.
 I feel very grateful to have been able to contribute in this way.”